 A page that is held in high regard by the experts gets a higher place in the search engine results.
 How do you identify a page recognized by the experts?
 One way is that other sites link to it.
 Wonderful - you link to me and I will link to you - a link exchange.
 But when we participate in a link exchange, we aren't endorsing the page with expertise.
 Paying somebody to link to your page isn't really an endorsement.
 So Google not only ignores the exchange in ranking the page, but some even believe it reduces your page ranking.
 If someone links to you, great, but a link exchange doesn't help, and may hurt.

 Once you have your text, your pictures, your structure, and your keywords, you are finally ready to begin.
 There are lots of web hosting providers who provide low cost web sites, complete with domain names and generic site building tools.
-After trying several others, I have been very happy with a large company nobody seems to have heard of, IX Web Hosting.
-Both of my web sites are supported on their cheap "expert plan" for $109.40 for two years ($4.56 per month, total for both sites, with more storage and communications capacity than I will ever use).
-Often this plan is offered for $3.95 per month, including free domain registration.
+After trying several others, I used IX Web Hosting for years, but in late 2014 we switched to Vivio Technologies for our web hosting and mail services.
+We have been very pleased with their efficient, low cost shared hosting services - for less than $6 per month they host both of my web sites with virtually unlimited storage, bandwidth, and email accounts.
+They offer a huge variety of tools to use on your site.
 You don't need to spend hundreds of dollars for a basic site.

 If you already have a web site that doesn't get traffic, you need to follow these suggestions, but you also need to be sure the site, as seen by your customer, is fast and friendly.
 Some of the "free" web sites we start with are very slow - it only takes a few seconds for me to go elsewhere if your site hasn't responded.
 Some tools (or web design services) make very pretty sites that are slow - large pages or complex programs.
 Slow is bad.
 Some web sites play music.
 I may be looking at your site in the office or late at night, and any sound could drive me away.
 Some start with pretty animated picture... okay, you had your three seconds and you haven't answered my search ... goodbye.
 Are you getting customers but driving them away?